alphagov/govuk-developer-docs/source/manual/google-cloud-platform-gcp.html.md

 As with AWS, you can access GCP using the command line.
 The standard GCP command line interface is `gcloud`.

-You can install `gcloud` with `brew cask install google-cloud-sdk` or by following the instructions at [google's installation instructions][].
+You can install `gcloud` with `brew install --cask google-cloud-sdk` or by following the instructions at [google's installation instructions][].

 NOTE: By default `gcloud` doesn't put itself on your PATH, so there's an extra manual step to add it.
 Make sure you follow all of the instructions from [homebrew's google-cloud-sdk cask](https://formulae.brew.sh/cask/google-cloud-sdk)